Why Do Chihuahuas Cry So Much? (12 Reasons + Solutions)

 Do Chihuahuas Cry Tears?

-No, Chihuahuas don’t cry tears like humans do because their tears aren’t caused by emotions.
 Dogs use other ways to show us they’re sad like whining, shaking, ignoring us, hiding, and being clingy.

 chihuahua looking sad with tears in his eyes